openharmony/docs/en/application-dev/reference/errorcodes/errorcode-telephony.md

 This error code is reported if the UT is not connected.

-**Cause**
+**Possible Causes**

-The current carrier does not support sending of UT requests over a Wi-Fi network, but the device is connected to the Wi-Fi network.
+The current carrier does not support sending of UT requests over a Wi-Fi network, but the phone is actually connected to the Wi-Fi network.

-**Solution**
+**Procedure**

 Disconnect the Wi-Fi connection, and send a new UT request.